mohitjain/mohitjain/_posts/2013-04-09-how-to-pull-push-from-multiple-git-repositories.markdown

 and in another repository_2 by:

 {% highlight ruby %}
     git push origin_2 master
 {% endhighlight %}
-Similiarly you can pull from different repositories.
+Similarly, you can pull from different repositories.

 Or create aliases something like this (Be careful while doing this):